bioc/conclus/README.md

 ### 27/02/2020

+- Write tsne methods for scRNAseq class with methods:
+    * getTSNEresults
+    * generateTSNECoordinates
+- Write accessorts for Tsne class.

+### 04/03/2020

+- Write dbscan methods for scRNAseq class with :
+    * runDBSCAN

+### 18/02/2020

+- Finish to write dbscan methods for scRNAseq class
-- Rewrite conclus::generateTSNECoordinates to generateTSNECoordinates method of scRNAseq class
+- Begin to write similarity method of scRNAseq class